ralfw/servicehost/doc/reference.md

 This attribute like all the others is define in `servicehost.contract.dll`.

-Upon start Service Host will check all assemblies in the current directory for classes with this attribute and make their entrypoints accessible via HTTP.
+Upon start Service Host will check all assemblies with the extension `.dll` in the current directory for classes with this attribute and make their entrypoints accessible via HTTP.

 ### [EntryPoint] Attribute
 The actual service to be published is a function labled with the `[EntryPoint]` attribute.
 There can be any number of service functions in a service class.